|1. What is TreeWorks?

 Unlike most tree inventories, a TreeWorks database is "live."
 Any time you are in the field with your phone or tablet, it is an opportunity for you to add trees or planting sites, update existing tree attributes, add a maintenance task to a tree, and so on.
 Every update you make in the field is downloaded to the master database in the office.
 Of course, all maintenance work tracked through TreeWorks is automatically date-stamped and kept in the database, to be queried and reported on if desired.
 Additionally, the TreeWorks system is built on the idea of tree "sites".
 Tree sites, rather than trees, are inventoried and are categorized as trees, stumps, removal sites, or planting sites.
 As removals and plantings are completed, and a work history is generated, the sites are transformed from trees to stumps to planting sites or removal sites, and follow-up tasks are generated automatically.
 This alleviates the need for additional inventories beyond the original one; trees are added as they are planted, converted to stumps and planting sites as they are removed, and edited for task completion or task assignment as they receive attention.>

 Reporting tools in the professional version allow for user-specified reporting functions.
-In all honesty when it comes to generating reports the limiting factor is typically the user’s capability to generate customized queries using ArcGIS selection tools or the query tree sites tool in TreeWorks.
-If you know how to generate the right questions in TreeWorks and ArcGIS reporting opportunities tend to grow exponentially.
+In all honesty when it comes to generating reports the limiting factor is typically the user’s capability to generate customized queries using ArcGIS™ selection tools or the query tree sites tool in TreeWorks.
+If you know how to generate the right questions in TreeWorks and ArcGIS™ reporting opportunities tend to grow exponentially.
 If you don’t, TreeWorks staff can assist you with that.
 We can run reports based off either the users current selection or the entire TreeWorks dataset.

 Yes.
-TreeWorks is designed as a standard ESRI ArcGIS and ArcPad extension.
-You may use whatever basemap you use now, with "live" datasets loaded from a network server or locally-stored shapefiles, and drop the TreeWorks layers right in.
+TreeWorks is designed as a standard ESRI® ArcGIS™ and ArcPad™ extension.
+You may use whatever basemap you use now, with "live" datasets loaded from ArcGIS Online, a network server or locally-stored shapefiles, and drop the TreeWorks layers right in.
 A TreeWorks toolbar is added to the list of available toolbars within ArcMap.
 The TreeWorks database itself can be stored locally or on a network.

 Yes.
 The TreeWorks system is available in two levels: Basic and Professional.
 Both include TreeWorks Mobile.
 With the Basic level, you can build your tree inventory, analyze it, run reports on it, calculate appraisal values with it, and even track maintenance work tree-by-tree.
 The Professional level adds more sophisticated management capabilities, such as inputting, mapping and tracking service requests, analyzing your maintenance needs and creating, printing and logging work orders.
 So to answer the original question, you could create your tree inventory using the Basic version of TreeWorks, and use the GIS platform for analysis and presentations, while integrating the tree data into the framework of a municipal work management or budgeting system that is already in place.
 The Basic level of TreeWorks cost a little over half the price of the Pro version.

-Many people ready to begin using GIS find ArcGIS by ESRI an excellent point of departure.
+Many people ready to begin using GIS find ArcGIS™ by ESRI® an excellent point of departure.
 Many government agencies have collected vast amounts of data (roads, aerial photography, etc.) and make this data available to the public.
 This data availability makes initial use of GIS relatively simple and satisfying.
 Once base data is compiled and a system in place, the answers and analyses desired by the user will depend on his or her inputs.
 For example, a GIS user may wish to locate the potential habitat of the spotted salamander (Ambystoma maculatum) and begin by collecting field data with a hand-held computer with GPS capability.
 Data will then be integrated to the GIS and compared to existing topographic data, forest cover types and land use.
-From there sharing data is possible through networking or simply e-mailing ArcGIS data to other users.
+From there sharing data is possible through ArcGIS Online or local IT network.
 Sharing your analyses and knowledge with others to advance your science through GIS is often the goal of a GIS user.
 Send us an e-mail at firstname.lastname@example.org and we will be happy to reply or give you a call to discuss your GIS needs and how we might assist you in developing the solutions to your geographic needs.